Mathématique: On Lethe Fixed

 The man looks back at her, confused by her silence.

-The man in the road drops his gun.
+Bleeding quite a lot, the man in the road drops his gun.

 Val edges forward, watching him, watching the car.